ishgits/cantera-equilibrium-accessibility/README.md

 > Given a starting inventory and a list of candidate products, which products are
 > **thermodynamically equilibrium-accessible** under each modeled condition?

+This workflow is intended for researchers who want to screen candidate products for thermodynamic equilibrium accessibility under specified starting inventories and environmental conditions.

 You supply species thermodynamic data (extracted from CHNOSZ or seeded from a CSV) and a set of scenarios.
 The workflow fits NASA9 polynomials, generates one single-product Cantera model per (scenario × candidate product), runs equilibrium